IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Use git clone from your preferred workspace folder to clone your project-code with:
 1. git clone https://github.com/IBM-Blockchain/fabric-boilerplate.git
 2. cd `fabric-boilerplate` and run `npm install`
-If everything went fine until now, you should have a folder called vendor in src/build-chaincode.

 ### Setting up Hyperledger Fabric